-GOAL 5.1 EXPAND GREEN
+GOAL 5.1 EXPAND GREEN INFRASTRUCTURE AND IMPROVE WATER RESILIENCE

-INFRASTRUCTURE

-AND IMPROVE

-WATER RESILIENCE

-Create water-efficient buildings and landscapes
+Create waterefficient buildings and landscapes

-Update building code to incentivize rainwater harvesting and greywater recycling, including minimums/standards and incentives for above-standard performance; install systems at municipal facilities.
-Develop resources to help residents purchase water-saving equipment like rain barrels, cisterns, landscape conversion, and permeable pavement, and encourage rainwater harvesting strategies.
+Update building code to incentivize rainwater harvesting and greywater recycling.
+Install systems at municipal facilities.
+Develop resources to help residents purchase water-saving equipment, and encourage rainwater harvesting strategies.
 Adopt mandatory guidelines requiring a set of stormwater and greywater management features in new construction.
 Implement porous paving in parking lots and driveways, and other water percolation methods like bioswales to reduce stormwater runoff to streets.
-Utilize reissuance of City's National Pollution Discharge Elimination System (NPDES) permit starting July 2022 to lower threshold for regulation, creating more private green stormwater infrastructure projects.
+Utilize reissuance of City's National Pollution Discharge Elimination System (NPDES) permit starting July 2022 to lower threshold for regulation.
 Partner with local and global organizations to identify space and resources to enhance the natural environment and rural feel of the city.

-5.1 B Develop a partnership with the Regional Water Quality Control Plant to use recycled water from the plant tree canopy
+Develop a partnership with the Regional Water Quality 5.1 B Control Plant to use recycled water from the plant